By Dominic Oto

 The motto of the Special Forces is “De Oppresso Liber.”
 It’s Latin for “To Free the Oppressed.”
 One feature that separates Special Forces from all other soldiers of the U.S. Army is that SF soldiers are not under the direct command of the American military commander in the countries they are fighting in.

 SF soldiers have direct action capability.
-But their mission is to convince and communicate with leaders in other countries.
+However, their mission is to convince and communicate with leaders in other countries.
 SF troops move ahead of conventional Army units in small teams of 12 commandos called an Operational Detachment Team-A or “A-Team.”
 Special Forces train troops in foreign countries that are allied with the United States.
 The SF mission of Internal Foreign Defense (training foreign soldiers) is something that the Rangers would never do.

 An Introduction to Army Special Forces Training